section indicator.xsl indicator

 page indicator.xsl economy_unempl_change

-The number of unemployed in the Pittsburgh MSA decreased by 25.1 percent in December 2014 compared to December 2013.
-The number of employed increased by 2.1 percent year-over-year while the total labor force increased by .4 percent.
+The number of unemployed in the Pittsburgh MSA decreased by 7.1 percent in June 2015 compared to June 2014.
+The number of employed also decreased by 0.7 percent year-over-year and the total labor force decreased by 1 percent.

 MSA These figures are for U.S. Metropolitan Statistical Areas (MSA).

 Current month data are preliminary.
-All data are seasonally adjusted figures.
+All data are not seasonally adjusted figures.

 Unemployed persons are classified as unemployed if they do not have a job, have actively looked for work in the prior 4 weeks, and are currently available for work.
 Receiving benefits from the Unemployment Insurance program has no bearing on whether a person is classified as unemployed.
 Persons who were not working and were waiting to be recalled to a job from which they had been temporarily laid off are also included as unemployed.